samuelebortolotti/samuelebortolotti.github.io/README.md

 # Samuele Bortolotti's web site

-My personal web site made with [Jekyll](https://jekyllrb.com/) and hosted through [Github Pages](https://pages.github.com/).
+My personal web site made with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/).

 The website is completely static and does not include JavaScript.

-Be careful using JavaScript, [here](https://www.gnu.org/philosophy/javascript-trap.en.html) an interesting reading from Richard Stallman.
+Always remember to be careful using JavaScript, [see](https://www.gnu.org/philosophy/javascript-trap.en.html) an interesting reading from Richard Stallman.

 ## Github Pages deployment